TandonDevOps/IndraABM/capital/origin_of_money/paper.md

         ```
     - Implementation of Durability

         We apply durability adjustment while calculating the utility together with the age of the good.
-When the "durability" factor is turned on, the utility calculation will adjust the pre-calculated utility, so that a larger utility and an older good would have a stronger nagtive impact on the utility.
-The durability value is a decimal number ranges from zero to one, and higher the number is, more durable the good is.
+When the "durability" factor is turned on, the utility calculation will adjust the pre-calculated utility, so that a larger utility and an older good would have a stronger negative impact on the utility.
+The durability value is a decimal number ranging from zero to one, and higher the number is, the more durable the good is.

         ```python
         if "durability" in trader["goods"][item]:
         return val*(trader["goods"][good]["durability"] **
                     (trader["goods"][good]["age"]/5))
         ```

-        The ages of all goods starts from 0, and during each round of the trade, whether or not the good is traded, the age will be incremented by one.
-If the good is considered too old, its amount avaliable will be set to zero, meaning that the good could no longer be traded.
+        The age of all goods starts from 0, and during each round of the trade, whether or not the good is traded, the age will be incremented by one.
+If the good is considered too old, its amount available will be set to zero, meaning that the good could no longer be traded.

         ```python
         if math.exp(-(1-trader["goods"][good]["durability"]) *
            (trader["goods"][good]["age"]/10)) < 0.0001: